RicCampbell/FAIR4RS_repos_dois/episodes/citation.md

 ```
 </code>

-As you can see this has all the relevant metadata needed for full citation, and you can see where it was created.
-This has also been updated manually as well when things have changed, but there's lots of places you can see the fields needed and the style for them to be in if you have a quick search.
+As you can see, this has all the relevant metadata needed for full citation, and you can see where it was created.
+This has also been updated manually as well when things have changed, but there are lots of places online where you can see the fields needed and the style they should be in if you have a quick search.

-If this is inside a GitHub repo, then on the right hand side you will be able to get the citiation text, or one to be imported into a reference manager, via a BibTeX file.
+If this is inside a GitHub repo, then on the right hand side, you will be able to get the citation text, or download one to be imported into a reference manager, via a BibTeX file.

 !["Image 1 - GitHub citiation outputs"](fig/github_citation_example.png){alt="A screenshot showing the options shown when clicking on the 'Cite this repository' in GitHub."}

 So this is great for people citing your work and for getting the correct information to cite other people's work.

-## Not all citation are created equal
+## Not all citations are created equal

-Not just GitHub makes use of CITATION.cff files, however, not everywhere uses them either.
-As previously mentioned you can link your GitHub repos to ORDA, the university repository, and ORDA has an easy way of creating citations as well.
+GitHub is not the only platform to make use of <code>CITATION.cff</code> files; however, not every platform or repository uses them either.
+As previously mentioned, you can link your GitHub repos to ORDA, the University of Sheffield repository, and ORDA has an easy way of creating citations as well:

 !["Image 2 - ORDA citiation creation"](fig/ORDA_citation_example.png){alt="A screenshot showing the a citiation created by ORDA."}

-However, the two citations that we've just seen for the same output is not the same.
-The issues comes with that Figshare (that ORDA is an instance of), does not look in the <code>CITATION.cff</code> file, but creates one from the metadata that is entered for the deposit.
-In this example the author list is different as I've entered all authors into the <code>CITATION.cff</code> file, but have not edited this in ORDA.
-It's easy to add these, but it repetition of work, which isn't ideal, but it's important to try and get everything the same where possible.
-You don't know where your work may end up once it's been made open, so controlling what you can to start with really improves the provenance being kept with it, and the ability of people to find the original repository.
-The <code>CITATION.cff</code> file should also always be kept with your work if it does get shared on wards and helps to this end as well.
+However, the two citations that we’ve just seen for the same output are not the same.
+The issue comes with the fact that Figshare (which the University of Sheffield repository,  ORDA, is an instance of), does not look in the <code>CITATION.cff</code> file, but instead creates one from the metadata that is entered for the deposit.
+In this example, the author list is different as I’ve entered all authors into the <code>CITATION.cff</code> file, but have not edited this in ORDA.
+It’s easy to add these, but it means repetition of work.
+While this isn’t ideal, it’s important to try to get everything the same where possible.
+You don’t know where your work may end up once it’s been made open, so controlling what you can to start with really improves chances of the provenance being kept with it, and the ability of people to find the original repository.
+The <code>CITATION.cff</code> file should also always be kept with your work if it does get shared onwards, and helps to this end as well.

 GitHub citation: